microsoft/playwright/docs/src/browsers.md

 ```bash csharp
 pwsh bin/Debug/netX/playwright.ps1 install --with-deps chromium
 ```
-## Browser Configuration
+## Configure browsers
 * langs: js

-Playwright supports multiple "projects" so that can run your tests in multiple browsers and configurations.
+Playwright can run your tests in multiple browsers and configurations when you define multiple "projects" in the config .
 Here is an example that runs every test in Chromium, Firefox and WebKit, by creating a project for each.
 You can also add branded browsers and mobile devices as "projects", see below.

 ```js tab=js-js
 // @ts-check